stratis-storage/ci/README.md

 "runalltests.sh": Install the dependency packages, and run all of the CI tests.
 (Run this script if setting up on a new system.)

-Note that the "runalltests.sh" script will clone the "stratisd" and "stratis-cli" repositories, and execute the appropriate tests.
+Note that the "runalltests.sh" script will clone the "stratisd" repository, and execute the appropriate tests.

 ## CI scripts:

-"cli.sh": stratis-cli test suite CI script

 "stratisd.sh": stratisd test suite CI script (for the rust tests)

-"stratisd_nonrust.sh": stratisd test suite CI script (for the client-dbus tests)

 # Running the stratisd test with real devices